Skip to content

 wh component install <source> --repo org/repo

-The source can be a GitHub URL or a local path.
-For components with subscriptions, the source must resolve to a GitHub repo URL or a git checkout with a GitHub origin remote.
+The source can be a registered component reference (org/name), a GitHub URL, or a local path.
+For components with manifest-provisioned subscriptions, the source must resolve to a GitHub repo URL or a git checkout with a GitHub origin remote.
 The installer runs through these stages:

-1. Source resolution — Determines if the source is a local directory or GitHub URL.
-GitHub sources are shallow-cloned and cached at ~/.warmhub/components/<name>/.
+1. Source resolution — Determines if the source is a registered component reference, local directory, or GitHub URL.
+GitHub sources are shallow-cloned and cached at ~/.warmhub/components/<name>/; registered sources are resolved through the component registry and downloaded through the backend.

 2. Parse and validate — Reads warmhub/component.json and warmhub/manifest.json.
-Validates JSON structure, required fields, and cross-references (e.g., subscriptions reference valid actions).
+Validates JSON structure, required fields, and cross-references (for example, credentials and shapes referenced by subscriptions and seeds).

 3. Ensure shared infrastructure — Creates the ComponentInstall and ComponentConfig shapes if they don’t already exist in the repo.
 These are system-managed shapes shared across all components.